joseidd/se_project_express/README.md

 # WTWR (What to Wear?): Back End

 The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+Its going to be worked on the Development of Api server thru the respective Express.js frameworks and MongoDB database.
+Routing and Middleware for handling requests and responses.
+Also allowing intergration of the database via mongoose models and controller functions for managing error handling and various other logic capabilities.

-## Tech Stack
+## Stack

 Postman
 Express.js